 Welcome and why I started Aloha Feels

 Aloha from a mellow, cozy night on the Island of Hawai’i.
-Today, already July 7 in some time zones, someone decided that it is the World Chocolate day so after plenty of requests and a final push by Tim Caminos, our web developer, I get going with a blog.
+Today, already July 7 in some time zones, someone decided that it is the World Chocolate day so after plenty of requests, I'm here with another a blog.
 The inspiration for an Aloha Feels blog is to share my personal discoveries on the bittersweet cacao and chocolate industry and also about my love for Hawaiian Chocolate and ethical businesses.
 So, let’s ride the wave.

 Starting with ethical businesses, I remember as a child how my mum made selections of products in the grocery store based on businesses we support or don’t support.
 As a 7 years old hearing her say ‘we are not buying these bananas because they use slavery and unfairly treated workers’ made an impression on my young mind.
 And of course, I now know conscious consumerism is quite a thing.